RDDelValle/Rd.BlazorIcon/BlazorIcon.Bootstrap/README.md

-# Blazor Icon
+# Bootstrap Icons for BlazorIcon

-A simple to use blazor icon component that allows you to use any svg as an icon.
+Bootstrap Icons to be used with BlazorIcon component

 Package Version: 1.0.0